How to Cast On Knitting Stitches

 Common Cast On Questions

-Casting on knitting can be confusing!
-We’re here to help with a list of common questions about casting on knitting methods.
+Learning how to cast on can be confusing!
+We’re here to help with a list of common questions about casting on knitting methods

 While all cast on methods can be learned as a beginner, there are two methods that are fast, easy, and can be done in just a few steps.
 The backward loop cast on uses yarn and a single needle, and the basic knit cast on uses the same motions as the knit stitch!
 Both are excellent beginner-friendly cast on techniques.